Did you know that your breasts actually start making milk before your baby is born?

 For more information about how to get breastfeeding off to the best start possible, read our article about what you need to know before the first breastfeed.

 Getting breastfeeding off to the best start possible is important, because early frequent and effective milk removal increases prolactin activity in the breast, which helps you to set up an abundant and robust milk supply.

 #4: Your Breasts May Feel Full, Warm And Hard

 Milk production usually starts to increase between 30 – 40 hours after your placenta is delivered, but it may take a little while longer for you to notice the increased volume your breasts are making.

 Different mothers feel different things in their breasts when their milk comes in.
 Most women experience their milk coming in as a gradual change, rather than something that happens all of a sudden.

 Most commonly, mothers notice their milk coming in when their breasts feel fuller, warmer and harder.
 However, the degree to which different mothers feel this varies a lot.
 For some mothers, this feeling may be subtle (especially for women with large breasts) while for other mothers it may be very obvious and even painful.

-If you happen to be expressing or leaking milk, you may notice that the milk changes from the thicker, yellow colour of colostrum to a thinner, whiter colour when your milk comes in.
+If you happen to be expressing or leaking milk, you may notice that the milk changes from the thicker, yellow color of colostrum to a thinner, whiter color when your milk comes in.

-If you don’t notice your milk coming in but you notice your baby’s poos changing to a lighter colour (e.g. yellow mustardy colour) by day 5, this is a good sign that your milk has come in.
+If you don’t notice your milk coming in but you notice your baby’s poos changing to a lighter color (e.g. yellow mustardy color) by day 5, this is a good sign that your milk has come in.